General Jewish Labour Bund: Bund and the Central Rada of Ukraine

 After the issuing of the First Universal of the Central Rada (Council) of Ukraine, the Southern Bureau of the Bund issued a statement rejecting the declaration of Ukrainian autonomy.
 The Bund feared that minorities, such as the Jews, would suffer if a centralized Ukrainian state emerged.
 Rather the Bund proposed that the Russian Provisional Government convene an all-Ukrainian territorial conference with representatives of both the Rada and non-Ukrainian forces, to establish an autonomous administration.

-Bund and the Belorussian People's Republic
+Bund and the Belarusian People's Republic

-The Bund was among the political parties that participated in the Rada (Council) of the Belorussian People's Republic, which declared independence in 1918 on territories occupied by the German Imperial Army.
-During the March 24–25, 1918 session of the Rada, the Bund argued against declaring independence from Russia.
+The Bund was among the political parties that participated in the Rada (Council) of the Belarusian People's Republic, which declared independence in 1918 on territories occupied by the German Imperial Army.
+During the 24–25 March 1918 session of the Rada, the Bund argued against declaring independence from Russia.
 Bund member Mojżesz Gutman became a Minister without portfolio in the government of the newly created republic and drafted its constitution.
-The Bund later left the government bodies of the Belorussian People's Republic.
+The Bund later left the government bodies of the Belarusian People's Republic.

 Gomel conference

-The remainder Bund in Russia its 12th conference on April 12–19, 1920 in Gomel, where the majority adopted a communist position and the anti Bolshevik minority reconstituted themselves as separate party (the Bund (S.D.)).
+The remainder Bund in Russia its 12th conference on 12–19 April 1920 in Gomel, where the majority adopted a Communist position and the anti Bolshevik minority reconstituted themselves as separate party (the Bund (S.D.)).